Some Impossibility Results for Inference With Cluster Dependence with Large Clusters: Introduction

 The rest of the paper is organized as follows.
-The next section is devoted to presenting the result of the impossibility of consistent estimation of the long run variance.
-Section 3 studies the consistent discrimination of the mean.
-In Section 4, we conclude.
+The next section studies the consistent discrimination of the mean.
+Section 3 is devoted to presenting the result of the impossibility of consistent estimation of the long run variance.
+In Section 4, we illustrate the implication of our results for the case of difference-in-difference models.
+In Section 5, we conclude.
 The mathematical proofs are found in the appendix.